 In addition to our discretionary overdraft program, we also offer other options which can be less costly than Overdraft Fees and Returned Item Fees:

 - Overdraft Line of Credit – This is a revolving credit product that automatically transfers money to your checking account when you overdraw, subject to your credit limit.
 You must apply and meet credit eligibility requirements.
 An annual fee is charged, and interest will accrue on the outstanding balance of the line of credit.
-A fee will be charged for each transfer.

 Financial Education and Counseling: